rezk2ll/vetixa/README.md

   <img src="static/favicon.png" width="200" alt="logo" />
 </p>

-# Veterinary Clinic Management System
+# Vetixa

-- The Veterinary Clinic Management System is designed to streamline the operations of veterinary clinics, offering a comprehensive suite of features to enhance efficiency and improve patient care.
+- Vetixa is a Veterinary Clinic Management System designed to streamline the operations of veterinary clinics, offering a comprehensive suite of features to enhance efficiency and improve patient care.

 ## Built using: